Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * When RRF receives M25 it will look for a move in the current queue after which it can stop without violating the configured jerk limits.
 * If it finds one it stops after that move without decelerating (because the jerk limits allow that)
-* If it can't find one it will plan and execute a deceleration. in this case the pause will occur 1 move+2 seconds after M25 is sent.
+* If it can't find one it will plan and execute a deceleration.
+In this case the pause will occur 1 move + 2 seconds after M25 is sent.

-That means the longest it will take to pause is 1 move+2 seconds.
+That means the longest it will take to pause is 1 move + 2 seconds.
 In most situations pause occurs much quicker than that.

 After movement is halted as described above but prior to the pause operation completing, the macro file **pause.g** is run.
 This allows the head to be moved away from the print, filament to be retracted, etc.

+Note that if a pause is commanded while a macro is being executed, the pause will be deferred until the macro has completed.

 ## M26: Set SD position